TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CommonPitfalls.rst

 Common pitfalls
 ===============

-Here we describe some things that may go wrong.
-You may run into one or more of these problems.
-If you do, come back here.
+Here we describe some common mistakes.
+Read this page before you start in order to avoid common errors.

 Problem with inline style
 =========================